Skip to content

 Historical Influences on Minimalist Art

-Other influences include:
+Other influences on minimalist drawings include:

 • Bauhaus school of design